 The Rocket III holds its value well so don't expect to see many low mileage second hand bargains.

 Insurance group: 17 of 17 – compare motorcycle insurance quotes now.

-Shaft drive for reliability and low maintenance is good.
-ABS is also good.
-And heavy use of black coating throughout the bike is okay for the styling exercise.
-Little details like the addition of digital readouts for fuel range, gear indicator and time of day are also nice touches.
+Shaft drive for reliability and low maintenance was good.
+ABS also good.
+And heavy use of black coating throughout the bike was okay for the styling exercise.
+Little details like the addition of digital readouts for fuel range, gear indicator and time of day were also nice touches.
 To sum up: it’s all there and it works – this includes the biggest production motorcycle engine ever.